You are here

 Q. What are the member investment requirements?

 Each Active member contributes the same amount to join the TCA, $50,000.
+This is contributed in two tranches.
 Each member receives one vote on all issues requiring votes.
 No proxies or substitutes are permitted.
-In addition, if a given company is raising more capital than our investment per company allows, individual members may add to a given investment, up to a prorata amount per interested member, through our side-by-side arrangement with our fund.
+In addition, if a given company is raising more capital than our investment per company allows, members may add to a given investment, up to a prorata amount per interested member, through our side-by-side arrangement with our fund.

 Individual Investors typically invest $100,000 or more in the Fund.
 They are encouraged to attend meetings and vote on issues but not required to do so.
 Side-by-sides investment opportunities are available after Active Members.
 Execution of the Code of Conduct is required if Individual Investors wish to attend meetings.

-Institutional Investors typically invest $200,000 or more.
+Institutional Investors typically invest $250,000 or more.
 They are encouraged to attend and may (uniquely) send 2 members of their organization.
 Execution of the Code of Conduct is required if Individual Investors wish to attend meetings.
-Side-by-sides investment opportunities are available on the same basis as Active Members.
+Side-by-sides investment opportunities are available on the same basis as Individual Members.

 Q. What about service providers and job seekers?